 There are several variations of fruit wines and liquors to try as well.
 One pretty tasty one is Maehwasu, a plum liquor.
 Marketed towards females but strong enough for males.
 It’s almost too easy to drink, but don’t let it fool you.
-Though it tastes like sweet sugary plums, but boast a strong 14%
+Though it tastes like sweet sugary plums it boasts a strong 14%

 There are a few variations of mixing these popular ingredients together, pretty much for the sole purpose of getting drunk.
 Chug it!